EU clears Solvay buy of Cytec subject to conditions

-BRUSSELS The European Commission said on Wednesday it had approved Belgian chemical group Solvay's (SOLB.BR) planned $5.5 billion (£3.6 billion) purchase of Cytec Industries CYT.N.
+BRUSSELS Dec 2 The European Commission said on Wednesday it had approved Belgian chemical group Solvay's planned $5.5 billion purchase of Cytec Industries .

 The Commission, which rules on antitrust issues in the European Union, said its decision was conditional on Solvay divesting activities in phosphor-based solvent extraction, used in the mining and refining sector to separate cobalt from nickel.